Serving

 7. Bring the Stock back to a boil, add Lotus Root slices and simmer until slices are tender, about 45 minutes.

-8. Shread the Pork small if boneless or scrape the meat off the bones if using ribs and stir into the soup.
+8. Shread the Pork small if boneless or, if using ribs, scrape the meat off the bones and shred.
+Stir into the soup, discarding bones.

 9. Cut the CHILI into thin shreds for garnish,